 Prescribed medications can also be taken if your doctor suggests them.
 Consult your doctor after the procedure to make sure any medicine you are currently taking does not interfere with any prescribed pain meds that your doctor may administer.
 Most patients can return to work the same day after the treatment.
-You will not notice immediate improvement in your snoring because the palate tissue needs to scar and harden first.
-This can take from several days to a week – everyone has different results.
-Once the scarring occurs, the vibrations on your palata will reduce since the mouth tissues will be hard.
+You will not notice an immediate improvement in your snoring because the palate tissue needs to scar and harden first.
+This can take several days to a week – everyone has different results.
+Once the scarring occurs, the vibrations on your palate will reduce since the mouth tissues will be hard.
 Some patients require multiple treatments and injections.
 This just means that your body did not scar as much in the area near the injection.
-You will consult with your doctor at a follow up appointment and they will examine the scarring and determine if another treatment is necessary or not.
+You will consult with your doctor at a follow-up appointment and they will examine the scarring and determine if another treatment is necessary or not.
 Your doctor may also order another sleep test to evaluate the results of the treatment.

 Injection Snoreplasty Q&A

 Will I be in the hospital for several days?